giellalt/lang-rmf/verbs-stems-fst-src.md

-Verbs
+# Verbs
-Verbs in the Romany language are actions.
+No work has been done on verbs so far.

-Verbs no verbs yet.
+**LEXICON Verbs** contains no verbs yet.